 Your facial hairs can soak up to about a third of their volume in water.
 This softens and makes your whiskers pliable, ensuring a smoother, easier shave.
 If you shower in hot water before shaving, this’ll happen naturally.
 Alternatively, you could apply a hot, wet towel to your face for a couple minutes (this feels really nice and relaxing!).
 Regardless of how you accomplish hydration, it’s good to wash your face and neck well with a good facial soap first for cleanliness and to remove dead skin cells.

 A badger shaving brush has hairs that will absorb water and soften just like your facial whiskers.
-So fill your shaving bowl, mug or whatever vessel you have appropriated for this purpose with hot waterbefore you shower or apply a wet towel, leaving the brush inside to soak in the meanwhile.
+So fill your shaving bowl, mug or whatever vessel you have appropriated for this purpose with hot water before you shower or apply a wet towel, leaving the brush inside to soak in the meanwhile.
 You could also use your wash basin for this.
-Flick away excess water before continuing.
+Squeeze the water out of your badger brush, leaving in enough to keep it damp but not dripping water.

-If you have a synthetic brush, it doesn’t need to be soaked, only wetted.
+If you have a synthetic brush, you only need to wet it.

-With cream, getting the proportions right might require some patience.
+It takes a little practice to get a shiny, slick, hydrated and protective lather.
+Don’t get discouraged.
 You want to be getting a yogurt-like consistency, so add water or soap as necessary.
 Don’t worry if it’s more like a thick smoothie or melted ice-cream initially—you’ll get it right after a few shaves.
+If you need more advice here is a good video on how to build the perfect lather.

 You’ll notice that your safety razor has a reassuring heft and a nice balance to it.
 It’s extremely important that you let its weight and gravity do the work, rather than dragging and pulling it across your face.

 There’s a lot of advice out there about going with, against, or in all kinds of configurations in relation to the grain.
-A simple technique that works well is to first shave downwards, lather up again, shave across, lather up again, and finally, shave upwards.
-You should map your hair growth and shave in this order: with the grain, across the grain, and if you are so inclined against the grain.
+A simple technique that works well is to shave with the grain, across the grain and then finally, and optionally, against the grain.
+You’ll want to build a mental map of your hair growth so you can follow this; with, across and against approach.
 If you are prone to ingrown hairs then you may want to skip the last pass.
 Unlike disposable, many-bladed razors, you will need to make a few passes.
-Your goal shouldn't be to complete your shave in one pass.
+Your goal shouldn't be to complete your shave in one pass

 Once you start getting the hang of it, feel free to experiment with different angles and directions to see what gives you the closest and most comfortable shave.